econoalchemist/COLDCARD-MiddleGround/README.md

 The main point here is that your ColdCard is the required signing device while your Sparrow Wallet is your interface, transaction builder, & broadcaster.
 In this configuration, Sparrow Wallet can do many things like catalog addresses and build transactions but without the signature from your ColdCard, Sparrow Wallet cannot authorize spending of any of your bitcoin.

 ## Backup recommendations
 Careful considerations should be made in regards to how the wallet backup information will be stored.
 The information required for a proper backup varies depending on how the wallet was setup.
 These requirements may be only 24-words for a simple wallet or the requirements can include 24-words, a passphrase, master fingerprint, derivation path, and more.
-There are several options when it comes to picking a stoage medium, each has it's own set of tradeoffs.
+There are several options when it comes to picking a storage medium, each has its own set of tradeoffs.
 Writing the 24-words on paper is a good start and helps mitigate the risks associated with having a digital copy of the backup information.
 With the backup information written down on paper, an adversary would need physical access to the paper in order to retrieve the information.
 Where as a photo, text file, or other digital medium can be copied and replicated and shared quickly.

 The trade off with paper backups is that they do not withstand fire or flooding very well.
 This is where steel backups come into play.
 Robust backups made from stainless steel can withstand fire temperatures beyond the range of a typical house fire, up to 1,500°C. Also stainless steel backups can withstand being submerged in water for extended periods of time.
 There is a wide range of steel backups available.
 CoinKite offers the [SeedPlate](http://bitcoinseedbackup.com/) which gives users a robust backup option that is resistant to fire and flooding as well as easy to conceal.